Contact Phone: 978.663.8816 x246

 CLICK HERE to contact Deacon Phil.

 Deacon Phil is an ordained Permanent Deacon of the Archdiocese of Boston, and a long time parishioner.
 He was ordained with faculties to Baptize, receive Marriage Vows, and preach.
-In his capacity as Director of Evangelization and Communication, he oversees our efforts to tell all of Billerica, Massachusetts and the World about Jesus Christ!
+He is passionate in his efforts to tell all of Billerica, Massachusetts, and the World about Jesus Christ!

 My Conversion Story.
 I grew up in a small Italian family on Staten Island, during the 1960’s.
 I attended 12 years of Catholic School, including 4 years at Msgr.
 Farrell, an all-boys High School on Staten Island.
 I attended college in New Hampshire, but was not very active in my faith (after all, there were women in college :)).
 In fact I did not begin to come back to the Church until Deb (my wife of 35 years) and I started to plan for our marriage.
 By then I had been a Software Engineer at several small companies on 128.